SpongePowered/SpongeDocs/source/plugin/lifecycle.rst

 **SERVER_STARTING**

 The ``GameStartingServerEvent`` is triggered.
 The server instance exists, and worlds are loaded.
+Command registration is handled during this state.

 **SERVER_STARTED**